Red flag symptoms

 - A plain chest X-ray may be required if bronchogenic carcinoma is suspected

-- A FRAX score may be necessary if osteoporosis is suspected and if appropriate, a DEXA scan to assess bone mineral density
+- A FRAX score to evaluate bone fracture risk may be necessary if osteoporosis is suspected and, if appropriate, a DEXA (dual energy X-ray absorptiometry) scan to assess bone mineral density

-- Plain X-rays may be necessary if the pain is localised to a specific area
+- Plain X-rays may be necessary if the pain is localised to a specific area, such as in the hands or wrists

 - Hospital Anxiety and Depression Scale score

 Tumour markers can be done but are generally not recommended in primary care.
-If a malignancy is suspected, appropriate referral under the two-week wait is mandatory.
-Every locality will differ as to their referral pathways.
+If a malignancy is suspected, appropriate referral under the 2-week wait is mandatory.
+Referral pathways will differ across different localities.